IgorReidler/vardescribe/README.md

 * variable name
 * shape
 * dtype
-* summary statistics.
+* summary statistics
-* Pandas DataFrame adds column names
+* column names of pandas dataframes

 Clipboard Integration: Automatically copies the description to the clipboard for easy pasting into documents, notes, or chat applications (currently supports Windows).